rb687/RB_devops_test_hello_world/README.md

 pytest --cov=RB_devops_test_hello_world --cov-report=html --cov-report=term --verbose
 This will create a terminal output and a html report of unit test coverage

+There is a known bug in pytest where it doesnt tell you exactly which lines are not coverage.
+For this, You can also use coverage module like - coverage run -m pytest && coverage report

 <B>High Level decisions made:</B>